 Once the blade is off, set the mower back onto all four wheels until you’re able to reinstall your blade.

-1. Sharpen the Blade With a drill-powered blade sharpenersharpening lawn mower blade with a drilled power sharpner
+- Sharpen the Blade With a drill-powered blade sharpener

 Next, you’ll use a drill-powered blade sharpener.
 It consists of a round scratchy stone, flat sharpening guide, and ¼-inch-diameter steel bar.
 The stone features a bevelled surface that grinds the perfect angle onto the blade.